How to implement Clean Architecture in Go (Golang)

 I had a hard time coming up with this post’s title because the pattern comes in many flavors.
 There’s Clean Architecture, Onion Architecture, Hexagonal Architecture, and Ports and Adapters.

-We tried to use these patterns in Go in an idiomatic way during the last couple of years.
-It involved trying out some approaches, failing, changing them, and trying again.
+Over the past few years, we’ve tried to use these patterns in Go in an idiomatic way.
+This involved trying out approaches, failing, changing them, and trying again.

 We arrived at a mix of the ideas above, sometimes not strictly following the original patterns, but we found it works well in Go.
-I will show our approach with a refactoring of Wild Workouts, our example application.
+I’ll demonstrate our approach by refactoring Wild Workouts, our example application.

 Another name for it is separation of concerns.
-The concept is so old now it exists on several levels.
-There are structures, namespaces, modules, packages, and even (micro)services.
-All meant to keep related things within a boundary.
+The concept is so old that it exists on several levels: structures, namespaces, modules, packages, and even (micro)services.
+All are meant to keep related things within a boundary.
 Sometimes, it feels like common sense:

-• If you have to optimize an SQL query, you don’t want to risk changing the display format.
+• When you optimize an SQL query, you don’t want to risk changing the display format.

-• If you change an HTTP response format, you don’t want to alter the database schema.
+• When you change an HTTP response format, you don’t want to alter the database schema.

-Our approach to Clean Architecture is two ideas combined: separating Ports and Adapters and limiting how code structures refer to each other.
+Our approach to Clean Architecture combines two ideas: separating Ports and Adapters, and limiting how code structures refer to each other.

 Note